vansia43/lab-guide-examples/Query Real-Time IoT Data in Azure Stre.md

  1. View the results in the *Test results* tab, under the query pane.
 Correctly written, the query should return 36 rows, with timestamps one minute apart, and the total count of messages sent in the previous five minutes.

 ## Conclusion
 Congratulations — you've completed this hands-on lab!
-Feel free to continue practicing with creating queries based on the data and see what observations you can make from the results.
+Feel free to continue practicing with creating queries based on the data, and see what observations you can make from the results.